-In the case of holons, $\lambda_{B\pm} > 0$ in our studies due to Bose statistics, which requires that $\mathrm{sign}[A_B(\omega)]_{\kappa\kappa}=\mathrm{sign}(\omega)$.
-However, p-h symmetry requires the dispersion of bosons to have both positive and negative branches.
-In fact, $\lambda_{B\pm}$ for bosons only takes the absolute value of the dispersion ``energies'', as demonstrated by a simple p-h symmetric two-level boson, with the levels $\pm E$:
+In the case of holons, $\lambda_{B\pm} > 0$ in our studies due to Bose statistics, which requires that $\mathrm{sgn} [A_B(\omega)]_{nn}=\mathrm{sgn}(\omega)$.
+However, under p-h symmetry energy of the bosons must come in positive-negative pairs.
+In fact, $\lambda_{B\pm}$ for bosons only give the absolute values of energies, as demonstrated by a simple example:

-Intriguingly, numerical solutions show that only the lesser eigenvalue $\lambda_{B-}$ vanishes at $T=0$, as shown in Fig.\,\ref{fig:app:Eeff}(d).
-Its eigenvector is the molecular bonding state $( )^{\scriptscriptstyle T}/\sqrt{2}$ in sublattice basis.
-Therefore, only sublattice-symmetric Kondo screening takes effect at the fixed point while the other sector is gapped.
+Thus, the spectral weight peaks at $\pm\lambda_{B+}$ and $\pm\lambda_{B-}$.
+Numerical solutions show that only the lesser eigenvalue $\lambda_{B-}$ vanishes at $T=0$, as shown in Fig.\,\ref{fig:app:Eeff}(d).
+Its eigenvector is the sublattice-bonding state $( )^{\scriptscriptstyle \mathrm{T}}/\sqrt{2}$ in the sublattice basis.
+Therefore, only sublattice-symmetric Kondo screening takes effect at the fixed point, while the other sector is gapped.